The Trust Challenge

 - BBC News Climate Change (YouTube)

 See also our How To Stay Informed post for more.

 Quality vs Sensational News

 One thing to be careful about is to NOT confuse quality journalism with sensationalist journalism (a.k.a. tabloid).
 They can be hard to differentiate sometimes as the name of the newspaper might sound very similar to a reputable newspaper.
-Like for example the New York Post (a tabloid newspaper) vs The New York Times (a serious newspaper, winner of 132 Pulitzer Prizes).
+For example the New York Post (a tabloid newspaper) vs The New York Times (a serious newspaper, winner of 132 Pulitzer Prizes).

 News vs Opinion

-Checkout Web Evaluation & News Sources: Reputable News Sources by the University of California Merced Library.
+Check out Web Evaluation & News Sources: Reputable News Sources by the University of California Merced Library.

 Primary sources are the original sources of information.
 Where do you think news reporters get their information from?
 If it’s about scientific data, global warming, and/or climate solutions, then they probably interviewed climate scientists or other experts.
 Don’t just rely on what “he said she said.”
 Rather, go straight to the primary sources if/when you can.
-Those are the climate scientists, experts, journalists and leaders of the Climate Movement.
+Those are the climate scientists, experts, journalists, and leaders of the Climate Movement.

 Try following primary sources directly on social media:

 - Bill McKibben (Twitter)